nodejs/node/BUILDING.md

 the `lib` or `src` directories.

 The tests attempt to detect support for IPv6 and exclude IPv6 tests if appropriate.
-However, if your main interface has IPv6 addresses then your loopback interface must also have '::1' enabled.
+If your main interface has IPv6 addresses, then your loopback interface must also have '::1' enabled.
 For some default installations on Ubuntu that does not seem to be the case. '::1' can be enabled on the loopback interface on Ubuntu using: